 622 Hospitals Personal property used to provide inpatient health services, particularly specialized facilities and equipment that form a significant and integral part of the production process.
 See list above for examples of equipment.
 See also Special Properties for Medical Diagnostic and Medical Lab.
 6244 Child Day Care Facilities Personal property used in providing day care of infants or children.
-71 ARTS, ENTERTAINMENT, AND RECREATION classified as Poses of this manual, the following descriptions apply only to those items which can be Personal Property.
-The designated life does not apply to Real Property or fixtures which proverted to Real Property.
-711 Performing Arts, Spectator Sports, and Related10 Includes projection equipment, furniture and trade fixtures such as movable set props, aerial and acrobatic equipment, rigging, costumes, production lighting, and special effects equipment.
+71 ART S, ENTERTAINMENT, AND RECREATION classified ourposes of this manual, the following descriptions apply only to those items which can be as Personal Property.
+The designated life does not apply to Real Property or fixtures which n converted to Real Property.
+711 Performing Arts, Spectator Sports, and Related Includes projection equipment, furniture and trade fixtures such as movable set props, aerial and acrobatic equipment, rigging, costumes, production lighting, and special effects equipment.
 Itemized Equipment Electronic Equipment including Sound Systems Seating, stages including fixed set designs, hydraulics, fountains Support operations, including equipment and furniture for dressing rooms, ticket booths, snack bars, offices Water tanks 711212 Car racing - race cars 713 Amusement, Gambling and Recreation Industries Personal property used to (1) operate facilities where patrons can primarily engage in sports, recreation, amusement, or gambling activities and/or (2) provide other amusement and recreation services, such as supplying and servicing amusement devices in places of business operated by others; operating sports teams, clubs, or leagues engaged in playing games for recreational purposes; and guiding tours without using transportation equipment.
 Itemized Equipment Amusement Park (does not include structures)

-$^8$ May be considered to be real property fixtures.
-The cost may be established from Marshall/Swift. $^9$ May be considered to be real property fixtures.
+$^{^8}$ May be considered to be real property fixtures.
 The cost may be established from Marshall/Swift.
+9 May be considered to be real property fixtures.
+The cost may be established from Marshall/Swift.

 Bowling Alley Pinsetters and Other Equipment 15

-Bowling Electronic Scoring Machines
+Bowling Electronic Scoring Machines 7

 Gaming Equipment: Electronic, slots, or computers 7

 Gaming Equipment Cont.:

 Player tracking systems 7

 Mechanical slots 15

 Other 15

 Golf Carts, electric 7

-Golf Course Machinery & Equipment, except lawn mowing equipment
+Golf Course Machinery & Equipment, except lawn mowing equipment 15

 Golf Course: Lawn Mowing Equipment 7

 Juke Box 15

-Ski Area Equipment: Snow Cats and Packers
+Ski Area Equipment: Snow Cats and Packers 7

-Ski Rentals
+Ski Rentals 7

-Video and Flipper Games
+Video and Flipper Games 7

-MODATION AND FOOD SERVICES
+ACC OMMODATION AND FOOD SERVICES

+classified ourposes of this manual, the following descriptions apply only to those items will as Personal Property.
+The designated life does not apply to Real Property or for converted to Real Property. ixtures which

+21 Accommodation 15

+Personal property used in: (1) traveler accommodation, (2) recreational account (3) rooming and boarding houses. ommodation,

+Itemized Equipment

+Apartment Furnishings 15